 My obsession with used books started when I began collecting old editions of Gone With the Wind.
-Canaday’s Book Barn and Pomfret Street Books are ideal locations for browsing what seems like miles of shelving filled with used books.
-Canaday’s, located about 15 minutes from downtown Carlisle, is located in a 200-year-old bank limestone barn and also includes old maps, prints, and vintage magazines.
-Pomfret Street Books, in downtown Carlisle, is chock-full of books from floor to ceiling on two floors.
+Pomfret Street Books, in downtown Carlisle, is an ideal location for browsing what seems like miles of shelving filled with used books.
+It is chock-full of books from floor to ceiling on two floors.
 Whether you are looking for biography, fiction, travel, history, or theology, Pomfret Street Books always has a great and ever-changing selection.
 And, I can’t forget to mention The Bookery at Bosler Memorial Library.
 Run by the Friends of Bosler, The Bookery offers a wide variety of books on all topics at very reasonable prices.
 I love running down there on my lunch hour to see their latest selections.

 For a more focused selection, you can always find the latest and most informative books on the Civil War at Civil War and More in downtown Mechanicsburg.
 The owner of this small shop is always happy to share all of his Civil War knowledge with you.
 The nearby Mechanicsburg Mystery Bookshop is ideal for lovers of mystery, spy, thriller, and horror novels.